michalweclawik/firstGame/README.md

 - Click the Start Button

-- Mole will pop out from the random hole
+- Mole will pop out from the random hole!

 - Simply just click on mole to get 5 points